Wakefield Country Day School: History

-In the early 1970s, newlywed teachers William and Pamala Lynn decided to established a school—the school that would become Wakefield Country Day School— because they wished to create a British-style private school that was affordable for the middle class.
+In the early 1970s, newlywed teachers William and Pamela Lynn decided to established a school—the school that would become Wakefield Country Day School— because they wished to create a British-style private school that was affordable for the middle class.
 Using land owned by William Lynn's mother, they constructed a school building and opened enrollment for students in 1972.
 Philippe Cugnon, a Frenchman and college professor, was brought on to serve as the first headmaster.
 After a year, William took over.
 Both founders taught full-time at the school from its founding.
 William Lynn also wrote the first Word of the Day and Great 100 books and established traditions such as the annual competition between "Spartan" and "Athenian" athletic teams.
 William Lynn served as headmaster until his sudden death in 1988.

 In 1991, while the school was under Allen Sounders's leadership, a significant portion of the school's administration, faculty, and students split away to reestablish the school as Wakefield School in Marshall, Virginia.
-Throughout this process, Wakefield Country Day School, at its original campus and under the leadership of founder Pamala Lynn, continued to operate.
+Throughout this process, Wakefield Country Day School, at its original campus and under the leadership of founder Pamela Lynn, continued to operate.
 In the immediate aftermath of the split, WCDS saw a steep enrollment drop but the numbers grew substantially thereafter.
 In the decades since, both schools have continued to operate as separate entities.
 Wakefield School has tended to have more students, while the enrollment of WCDS has been lower, hovering around or below 200 students.

 Serving a sparsely populated rural area, Wakefield Country Day School has never been a large school.
 Because of low enrollment, it has experienced funding crises that threatened to force its closure, but it has always survived thanks to donations and long-term loans from the alumni and community at large.

-The most recent such crisis happened in May of 2019 and received significant coverage in local news media, especially the Rappahannock News.
+The most recent such crisis happened in May 2019 and received significant coverage in local news media, especially the Rappahannock News.
 The school's entire board of directors resigned during the crisis, and a new board, with chairman Paul F. Larner, was installed.
 In 2020 Paul F. Larner became Head of School and has been instrumental in returning the school to its current state of financial viability and sustainability.

 School governance

 The school is organized as a nonprofit corporation, with an elected board of directors.
-However, the Lynn family has always been involved in its governance.
-One permanent seat on the board is set aside for a member of the Lynn family.
-Currently Welby Lynn Griffin, daughter of the founders and teacher of Latin, History, and English at the school occupies this post.
-The board also includes parent, faculty, alumni, and community representatives.